-I officially started my culinary career on February 8th of 2007, the day I showed up to my first culinary class.
-Inspired and enthusiastic, a chubby little boy living in North Carolina had enrolled himself into cooking school in St.Paul/Minneapolis.
+I began my culinary career on February 8th of 2007, that day I showed up to my first culinary class.
+Inspired and enthusiastic, this chubby little boy living in North Carolina had enrolled himself into a cooking school in St.Paul/Minneapolis.

-I then went on to get lost somewhere deep in the Wisconsin North Woods.
+I went on to get lost somewhere deep in the Wisconsin North Woods.
 I worked as a “Sous chef” in the sticks for about a year and a half.
-On my off day (when the occasion allowed for an off day to pop up) I would day trip to Chicago or the Twin Cities for culture, life, noise, anything to help me feel as if I wasn’t loosing myself in the isolation of the midwest.
-I always brought back a smile, new inspirations and desire to grow.
+On my off day (when the occasion allowed for an off day to pop up) I would day trip to Chicago or the Twin Cities for culture, life, noise, anything to help me feel as if I wasn’t loosing myself in the isolation along Wisconsin’s Highway 8… I always brought back a smile, new inspirations and desire to grow.

 As time continued; I grew reckless, discontent and hungry.
 After much deliberation, I returned to North Carolina with hopes of getting into the most exciting restaurant I could find.
 I found the Natural/Chic Five Star/Five Diamond Umstead Hotel & Spa just outside of Raleigh. the Hotel housed a restaurant that had everything I was looking for.
 Under the direction of Scott Crawford and his team of Chefs, Herons was quickly gaining recognition.
-After so much time isolated from “good food” or rather what I considered to be the world I needed to prove to myself that my time spent in the sticks had not disrupted my path, I needed to know that I could still be a productive line cook, I needed to know that I could still cook good food.
+After so much time isolated from “good food” or rather what I considered to be good food, I needed to prove to myself that my time spent in the sticks had not been in vein.
+I needed to know that I could still be a productive line cook, I needed to know that I could still cook good food with the best.
 It was in this time I learned Discipline, Accountability, Expectation, Efficiency, Drive, and many more lessons on what it meant to cook real food, great.

 While cooking for Scott Crawford (not in the above photo) and his all star cast, I was somehow able to find time to write and publish my First Book, Kitchen Bitch; I was also attempting to stage through the south east, most notably a stint in Patrick O’Connell’s Iconic Inn at Little Washington.

 Again, After some time life had an unexpected twist.
 I found back to the North Woods; how ever this time it felt, somehow different.
-I began defining and discovering my own philosophies of cooking.
+I began defining and discovering my own thoughts on cooking.
 I started Livegreatfood.com as a journal of my culinary exploits.
-I wanted to learn and explore everything food & drink.
-I wanted place to to relay the information and data I collected in food things as I came to understand it.
-I began cooking, writing and working as I saw fit.
-I was in my first Executive roll, and the menus were mine… well kinda.
-The only constant in my culinary escapades was the local simplicity.
-I would eagerly find a source for bison, and somewhere from “above” the dish got the ax due to a variety of reasons from cost, familiarity, perception of value… Etc. So, It was my food so long I stayed within an undocumented, uncommunicated set of guidelines that were in flux constantly.
+I wanted to learn and explore everything regarding food & drink.
+I wanted a place to relay the information and catalog my findings that I collected in food things as I came to understand them.
+I began cooking, writing and working always searching for something unique; something worthy, notable even.

-Struggling to understand the madness in Cooking, Cleaning, Reading, Writing, Feeding, Eating, Teaching, Learning, Business, Pleasure… I begin to get lost somewhere inside my conflicted mindset trying to navigate something of a purpose.
-A constant yearning for something great of my own; saudade.
+Struggling to understand the madness in Cooking & “Business” and reward vs. investment… I begin to get lost somewhere inside my conflicted mindset trying to navigate something of a purpose.
+A constant yearning for something greater of my own; saudade.

 I have found a solace in exploring the world of cookery and defining my own philosophy and path which merely urges people to Live Great Food.
 Know what you are eating and why.
 Know, embrace and honor the life of our feast!